arthuryuan15/Notebook/Notebook/Interview/02 OA&onsiteQuestion.md

 2015

 1. Junit test for poker game
-2.   complete some functions in the project for determining two persons' meeting day and place given schedule and citymap.
+2.   ~~complete some functions in the project for determining two persons' meeting day and place given schedule and citymap.~~
-3.   subset[color=#444‍‍‌‍‌‍‍‌‍‍‍‍‌‌‌‍‍‍‌‌444]
+3.   subset

 2015